Should You Cook Pie Filling Before Baking?

 Does pie filling need to be cooked?

-The short answer is no, for the most part pie filling does not need to be cooked before baking.
+The short answer is no, for the most part a fruit pie filling does not need to be cooked before baking.
 Pies bake for a while, usually an hour or more.
 And that is plenty of time to cook fruit enough to be eaten, and to melt and cook the sugar into a sweet fruit filling.

 Subscribe to Mimi's Organic Eats Channel